Railway Stations & Public Houses

 - Craven Arms

-Shrewsbury to Ludlow opened 1852, with level crossing at Long Lane.
+(SO431835).
+Line from Shrewsbury to Ludlow opened 1852, with Long Lane

-Craven Arms Hotel, Shrewsbury Road, Craven Arms SY7 9QJ, which was
+the Craven Arms Hotel, Shrewsbury Road, Craven Arms

-a traffic generator for several small communities in the area.
-A
+SY7 9QJ, which was a traffic generator for several small communities

-substantial village has grown up around the station and inn, taking
+in the area.
+A substantial village has grown up around the station

+& Stokesay, 1879.
 Renamed back to Craven Arms, 1974.
-Central Wales Junction created 1860
+Central

-and signal box remain open.
+level crossing and Crossing signal box remain open.

 - Cricket Inn